riesje007/AdventOfCodeSolutions/README.md

 The program will then process the input and output a message that contains the answer you are looking for.

 >**_Note:_**
-Most of the code is not very efficient, as it was attempted to create a solution quickly, without optimizing te code.
+Most of the code is not very efficient, as it was attempted to create a solution quickly, without optimizing the code.
 Also, different variable naming styles can be observed throughout the code as I was not sticking to any standards (normally I do stick to such standards).